monocle-h2020/camera_calibration/calibration/README.md

 A flat-field model is generated using [flatfield.py](flatfield.py).
 This model describes the flat-field response (sensivity) in each pixel with seven parameters, as described in the SPECTACLE paper.
-The flat-field response is corrected for using the `spectacle` function `spectacle.calibrate.correct_flatfield`.
+The flat-field response is corrected for using the `spectacle` function `spectacle.camera.correct_flatfield`.

 The flat-field calibration requires a bias correction.
 If no measured bias map is available, one is generated from the camera information file.